ASTREA: Introducing Agentic Intelligence for Orbital Thermal Autonomy: INTRODUCTION

-Recent advances in robotics and artificial intelligence have accelerated the possibilities for autonomy, particularly in space exploration missions.
-However, AI could potentially transform the way lunar missions and Earth-orbiting missions are operated and monitored, especially in scenarios requiring real-time decision-making as an integral part of mission operations.
-This technological evolution represents a paradigmatic shift toward space systems capable of operating with minimal human intervention, particularly critical in environments where communication delays preclude direct ground supervision.
-Numerous autonomous control initiatives have been documented, ranging from assistance in traditional subsystems to autonomous capture and landing mission planning.
-These developments have demonstrated the technical feasibility of delegating critical decisions to automated systems, establishing the foundation for the next generation of fully autonomous space missions.
-Recently, the emergence of Large Language Models (LLMs) and their integration into the new agentic paradigm have added a new dimension to autonomous decision-making capabilities, enabling the interpretation of nuances, ambiguous contexts, and non-deterministic decision-making based on objectives or historical data, approaching human-like behavior in decision processes.
-This semantic reasoning capability opens previously unimaginable possibilities for space autonomy, where contextual interpretation and adaptability are fundamental to mission success.
-However, these large models also require substantial hardware resources in their most powerful versions, which conflicts with embedded environments that must maintain radiation tolerance and operate under severe constraints regarding power consumption, size, and temperature.
-This dichotomy between desired capabilities and the physical limitations of space hardware represents one of the primary challenges for the practical implementation of agentic systems in flight applications.
 Thermal control constitutes a critical subsystem that perfectly exemplifies these challenges, as it must maintain the operational integrity of all electronic components while managing limited computational resources in real-time.
 The inherent complexity of balancing variable thermal loads with dynamic processing demands requires a level of decision-making sophistication that has traditionally relied on pre-programmed rules and ground-based supervision.
 This work addresses this gap by implementing an agentic system on flight-qualified hardware (TRL 9) currently operating in the IMAGIN-e\cite{callejo2023imagin} mission, where an LLM agent provides contextual recommendations for thermal control parameters while maintaining operational independence for safety-critical applications.
 Beyond ground validation, the system was also deployed in on-orbit experiments aboard the International Space Station (ISS), representing, to the best of our knowledge, the first demonstration of an agentic LLM-based supervisory system executed in a real flight environment.

 This system, named \textbf{ASTREA} (\textbf{A}gentic \textbf{S}ystem for \textbf{T}hermal \textbf{R}egulation and \textbf{E}mbedded \textbf{A}daptation), demonstrates how advanced reasoning capabilities can be integrated into real space systems, overcoming hardware limitations through a hybrid design that combines the efficiency of reinforcement learning with the interpretability of linguistic models.
 The experimental validation of this approach not only confirms the technical feasibility of agentic systems in real space environments but also establishes a precedent for future implementations where intelligent autonomy is fundamental to mission success.
 The obtained results suggest that careful integration of advanced AI technologies into flight hardware can provide sophisticated decision-making capabilities without compromising the reliability required in critical space applications.